Laws of Total Probability

 Read the Problem and Identify Event A

 Determine clearly which event’s probability you want to find.
 This is your A. Write it down explicitly before doing anything else.
-Many students get confused because they start computing before clearly defining what they are computing.
-Common phrasings that signal you need total probability: “What is the probability that…?” or “Find P(A)” when the sample space has multiple scenarios.
+Common phrasings: “What is the probability that…?” or “Find P(A)” when the sample space has multiple scenarios.

 2